ST7P35 - Sports Therapy and Exercise Science Dissertation (2018/19)

 4. study design, methodology, ethical approval (where necessary) and statistical analysis

 Supervisory support will form a key part of the teaching method, but ultimately, most of the learning will be student-centred.
 Supervisor meetings will continue periodically through the Project.
 A typical amount of contact time the student can expect is between eight and ten hours with the supervisor.
-Each meeting will be logged and a summary of the outcome should be signed by both parties using the appropriate proforma.
 Comments on the draft of the dissertation can be expected.
-Records of the meetings will be used as a basis for the Supervisor's mark for process accounting for 20% of the total.
+Supervisor records of the meetings will be used as a basis for the Supervisor's mark for process accounting for 10% of the module.

 Where a student carries out the majority of their research in an institution other than the University, the Module Convenor will ensure that supervision arrangements are in place that give appropriate support to the student equivalent to that for students working within the University.
 In such cases, an additional external supervisor will be appointed to oversee the research project at the student's place of work.

-1. plan and execute a piece of original research relevant to an area in sports therapy or exercise science
+1. Plan and execute a piece of original research, placed approppriately in the existing context within sports therapy or exercise science

-Walliman, N. (2000) Your Research Project: a Step by Step Guide for the First-time Researcher.
+Other Texts: Walliman, N. (2005) Your Research Project: a Step by Step Guide for the First-time Researcher.
+2nd Ed.
 London: SAGE.